xuanwang91/xuanwang91.github.io/_pages/service.md

 - **Guest Lecture**, Computer Science Department, University of California San Diego, Dec.
 1, 2020

-  _Text Mining for Biomedical Literature-Based Scientific Discovery_
+  _Biomedical Text Mining for Scientific Knowledge Discovery_

 - **Invited Talk**, School of Information, The University of Texas at Austin, Apr.
 23, 2020

-  _Automatic Named Entity Recognition and Evidence Mining in COVID-19 Literature_
+  _Named Entity Recognition and Evidence Mining in COVID-19 Literature_

 ## Awards